accurascan/Android-KYC/README.md

     Important Grant Camera and storage Permission.

-    must have to implements FaceCallback, FaceHelper.FaceMatchCallBack to your activity ImageView image1,image2;
+    must have to implements FaceCallback to your activity ImageView image1,image2;

     // Initialized facehelper in onCreate.
     FaceHelper helper = new FaceHelper(this);
+    faceHelper.setFaceMatchCallBack(this);
+    faceHelper.initEngine();

     TextView tvFaceMatch = findViewById(R.id.tvFM);
     tvFaceMatch.setOnClickListener(new OnClickListener() {